spdx/spdx-3-model/model/Licensing/Licensing.md

 If a declaredLicense relationship is not present, no assumptions can be made about whether or not a declaredLicense exists.
-Note that a missing declaredLicense is not the same as a relationship to a NoAssertionLicense since the latter is a "known unknown" whereas no assumptions can be made from a missing declaredLicense relationship.
+Note that a missing declaredLicense is not the same as a relationship to NoAssertionLicense since the latter is a "known unknown" whereas no assumptions can be made from a missing declaredLicense relationship.